RatchapongLP/backend-learning/spring/springboot.md

 - runs the servlet container .
 - hosts the app at the default port.

-### Running Spring Boot application using the Spring Tools IDE
+### Step 3: Running Spring Boot application using the Spring Tools IDE
 1. Run the project in Spring Tools as Java application
 2. See the Spring ASCII art appears on the console, along with Tomcat and the application started.